 If you want to guarantee that your bird has a great flavor, I would recommend avoiding the Butterball and Jennie-O turkeys.
 I know that they are incredibly pocketbook-friendly.
 However, what you make up in savings you lose in quality and flavor.
 For me, I have had great luck with the Hampden Co-op in Saint Paul.
 They have birds of all sizes to suit your needs.
 These turkeys come from a farm and are fed a much better diet of food to ensure a better flavor.
 Even before I discovered the Sean Paxton beer brine, I have used free-range turkeys in the past and the difference in flavor is remarkable when compared to the store brands.

 Beer for the Brine

 When we think about what we like about poultry, it is crisp skin and juicy meat that tend to top the list .
-Sean Paxton’s beer brineallows you to get both of those factors along with distinct flavors from the ingredients in the brine.
+Sean Paxton’s beer brine allows for both of those factors along with distinct flavors from the ingredients in the brine.
 For the brine liquid, I used Bell’s Best Brown and Third Stone Brown Ale from Emyprean Brewing Company.
-To me, the deep malty sweetness in the beer will add the requisite sugars and depth of flavor to the meat.
+To me, the rich, malty sweetness in the beer will add the requisite sugars and depth of flavor to the meat.
 The crispness of the skin will also benefit from the sugars in the beer.